pomerantsev/accented/packages/playground/README.md

 It purposefully contains some accessibility issues that can be detected with Accented.

-The playground can be accessed via [https://stackblitz.com/github/pomerantsev/accented/tree/main/packages/playground?title=Accented%20playground%20%28React%20%2B%20TypeScript%29]
+The playground can be accessed as https://stackblitz.com/fork/github/pomerantsev/accented/tree/main/packages/playground?file=src%2Fmain.tsx&title=Accented%20playground%20(React%20%2B%20TypeScript)
 (see https://developer.stackblitz.com/guides/integration/open-from-github).